Threat-based impersonation scams

-Olive received a call from 'Telstra' and was told her internet would be cut off immediately as her computer had been hacked and her accounts were at risk.
-She was shown the hackers' supposed logins, and was pressured into giving her online banking details.
+Olive received a call from 'Telstra' and was told her internet would be cut off immediately, as her computer had been hacked and her accounts were at risk.
+She was shown the hackers' supposed logins and pressured into giving her online banking details.

-Olive was asked to help catch the hackers by buying iTunes gift cards and was told $1600 would be transferred to her to pay for it.
-When Olive checked her account it looked like there was $1600 available.
+The scammer asked Olive to help catch the pretend hackers by buying iTunes gift cards and was told $1600 would be transferred to her to pay for it.
+When Olive checked her account, it looked like there was $1600 available.
 Olive bought the cards, gave the details to the 'Telstra technician' and was instructed not to use her computer until he called her back the next day.
 Olive became suspicious, and contacted her bank, who confirmed that $1600 had not been transferred and her account was now overdrawn.

 Case study – infringement notice

-- When dealing with uninvited or unexpected contact from a government agency or trusted business— whether over the phone, by email, in person or through social media — always consider the possibility that it may be a scam.
+- Be suspicious of calls or messages you receive out of the blue: If a government agency or trusted business contacts you unexpectedly — whether over the phone, by email, in person or through social media — always consider the possibility that it may be a scam.

-- If you're unsure whether a call or email is real, verify the identity of the contact through an independent source, such as a phone book or online search.
+- Check their contact details: If you're unsure whether a call or email is real, verify the identity of the person contacting you through an independent source, such as a phone book or online search.
 Don't use the contact details provided by the caller or in the message they sent to you.

-- Don't be pressured by a threatening caller.
+- Resist their threats: Don't be pressured by a threatening caller.
 Hang up, then check whether their story is real.

-- If you're still unsure, speak to a trusted friend or family member about what has happened.
+- Do a ‘sanity check’: If you're still unsure, speak to a trusted friend or family member about what has happened.

-- Never send money or give your bank account details, credit card details or other personal information to anyone you don't know or trust..
+- Protect your details: Never send money or give your bank account details, credit card details or other personal information to anyone you don't know or trust.

-- A government agency or trusted business will never ask you to pay by unusual methods, such as a gift or store card, iTunes card, wire transfer or bitcoin.
+- Be suspicious of strange payment methods: A government agency or trusted business will never ask you to pay by unusual methods, such as a gift or store card, iTunes card, wire transfer or Bitcoin.

-- Don't open suspicious texts, pop-up windows or emails and don't click on links or open attachments —justdelete them.
+- Don’t open attachments and links: Don't open suspicious texts, pop-up windows or emails and don't click on links or open attachments — just delete them.

-- Never give anyone remote access to your computer if they've contacted you out of the blue —whetherthrough a phone call, pop up window or email —andeven if they claim to be from a well-known company that you know and trust.
+- Never give anyone remote access to your computer: Don’t let anyone log into your computer from their location, especially if they've contacted you out of the blue — whether through a phone call, pop up window or email — and even if they claim to be from a well-known company that you know and trust.